Header Image 1

 Implementation:

-A whole school plan is in place to ensure that there is good coverage of activities, skills and progression and staff have access to plans to help support them with their teaching.
+We have adapted the Twinkl scheme of work to produce a whole school plan, which is in place to ensure that there is good coverage of activities, skills and progression and staff have access to plans to help support them with their teaching.

 In EYFS physical development covers gross and fine motor skills.
 Skills are taught explicitly and continuous provision activities both inside and outside are available to ensure children have time to practise and develop skills.
 Forest School also provides opportunities for fine and gross motor skills.